Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game4_clue_analysis.md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are strong, and the fake clues are very effective misdirections.
-The misinformed clues are a bit weaker in creating broad ambiguity, which slightly lowers the overall difficulty.
-A player would need to carefully parse the informed clues and resist the strong pull of the fake clues.
+**Reasoning:** The informed clues are very strong, making the correct answer clear if one is familiar with the books.
+The misinformed clues provide a decent level of ambiguity, and the fake clues are effective misdirections.
+This combination creates a balanced difficulty.

 ---